NineKama/pomodoro-cloud-native/README.md

 - **Resilience**: Automatic restarts and self-healing for containers.
 - **Portability**: Runs consistently across different cloud providers and environments.
 - **Service Discovery**: Kubernetes services provide internal DNS for service communication.

+## Contributing

+Feel free to open issues and create pull requests to improve the project.

+## License

+This project is licensed under the MIT License.